-Medical treatments such as weight loss, moderate exercise and anti-inflammatory medication will help to alleviate the pain and inflammation around the hip joint.
+Treatment, such as weight loss, exercise restrictions, physical therapy, joint supplements, and anti-inflammatory medication, will help to alleviate the pain and inflammation around the hip joint.

 For dogs being managed medically, it’s important that you monitor body weight and avoid obesity.
 You will also want to avoid strenuous exercise – exercise your pet regularly but moderately.
 Swimming can be very beneficial when available; it helps to maintain good muscle mass and tone while keeping weight off the hip joints.
 If your veterinarian has recommended medication, you will need to be aware of potential side effects.

 If your dog has had TPO or THR surgery, strict rest will be important for six weeks followed by a gradual increase in exercise.
 If your dog has had FHO surgery, controlled exercise with short, slow leash-walks should be started two weeks after surgery.
 Carefully observe the incision daily for swelling, redness, or discharge.

 There are few things you can do in the way of prevention, but you should consider the following:

 - When selecting a puppy, find out the OFA (Orthopedic Foundation for Animals) hip score for the sire and dam.
 You should be looking to purchase offspring from parents whose hips have been evaluated and scored good to excellent.
 The PennHIP program for evaluating canine hips can provide excellent objective information about hip joints in dogs as young as four months of age.